IKATS/ikats.github.io/doc/operators/cutTs.md

 ## Cut Visual Area

-in the visualization menu of a TS, you can zoom on an interesting part and click on the button `Save visible area as a new TS`.
+in the visualisation menu of a TS, you can zoom on an interesting part and click on the button `Save visible area as a new TS`.

 See an example on [Tutorial 9 : Matching patterns](/doc/tutorials/tuto_matching_pattern.html)